How to set up a safety net for your paycheck

 Long-term disability insurance (LTD), on the other hand, provides coverage if you’re out of work for a longer period of time.
 Think years or even decades.
 It, too, is sometimes offered by employers, but the benefit is less common.
 Plus, the coverage is often inadequate.
 That’s why people often take out supplemental LTD policies.
 You can also take out an individual long-term disability policy if the benefit isn’t provided by your employer.
 Policies generally fall into two buckets:

 LTD and STDI policies work best in tandem.
 That’s because long-term disability insurance doesn’t kick in right away.
 There’s an elimination period you’ll wait out.
 It’s usually anywhere from 30 to 365 days … or hopefully right around the time your short-term disability insurance expires.
 LTD policies typically pay out for two, five or ten years or until retirement.
-The average individual disability claim lasts for a little under 3 years, according to the Council for Disability Awareness.
+The average individual disability claim lasts for a little under three years, according to the Council for Disability Awareness.
+Disability insurance can help you if you need long-term care.

 Let’s start with the application process, which takes about four to six weeks to complete.